Index

 In order to do so, follow the instructions below.

-1. Find there the address of MechMarketPlaceProxy for the chosen network.
+1. Find here the address of MechMarketPlaceProxy for the chosen network.

-You can find a script for triggering this function there for each payment model.
+You can find a script for triggering this function here for each payment model.
 Clone the repository:

 git clone https://github.com/Sfgangloff/ai-registry-mech.git